Soulcreek/Panda/DEPLOYMENT_CHECKLIST.md

-# Deployment Checkliste - Purview Panda v2.0
+# [Archived] Deployment Checkliste - Purview Panda v2.0
+This checklist is deprecated.
+See DEPLOYMENT.md (Chapter 0 and Quality gates) for the maintained process.

 ## Pre-Deployment Verification